It’s no secret: hiring healthcare talent has become particularly difficult over the last few years.

-The issue that is especially troublesome for healthcare is that when hiring becomes difficult and retention drops, it’s not only the business that suffers — it’s the patients and their families as well.
+What is especially troublesome for the healthcare industry is that when hiring becomes difficult and retention drops, it’s not only the business that suffers — it’s the patients and their families as well.

-Here are a few pointers to help you attract nontraditional talent to your organization.
+Here are a few pointers to help you attract nontraditional healthcare talent to your organization.

 Change role requirements and advertise it